-- According to the 2010 stock assessment, the Eastern Pacific stock is not overfished and not subject to overfishing.
+The Eastern Pacific stock is not overfished and not subject to overfishing (2010 stock assessment).
+Summary stock assessment information can be found on Stock SMART.
 The Inter-American Tropical Tuna Commission (IATTC) conducted this assessment.

-- According to the 2015 stock assessment, the Western and Central North Pacific stock is overfished and subject to overfishing.
-The overfished status of this stock of striped marlin is due to international fishing pressure.
-Because of this, the stock is not being managed under a rebuilding plan as would be required for purely domestic fish stocks.
+The Western and Central North Pacific stock is overfished and subject to overfishing (2019 stock assessment).
+Summary stock assessment information can be found on Stock SMART.
+Because the overfished status of this stock is due to international fishing pressure, it is not being managed under a rebuilding plan that is typically required for solely domestic fish stocks.

 - Population assessments for the Western and Central North Pacific striped marlin stock are conducted by the Billfish Working Group of the International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC).
 NOAA Fisheries scientists participate in the ISC assessments and contribute relevant U.S. fishery data.

 - Striped marlin are large, oceanic fish with long, round bills, small teeth, and a tall dorsal fin.

 - Their bodies are dark blue-black on the top and fade to a silvery white on the bottom.

 - They have rows of blue colored stripes made up of smaller round dots or narrow bands.

 - Striped marlin are smaller than other marlin species, but can reach a length of 12 feet and weigh more than 450 pounds.

 - Spawning occurs in the central Pacific and off central Mexico.